arc64/www.tecks.co.nz/books/important-learning-and-teaching-events/types-of-curriculum-goals/what-is-curriculum/features-of-the-new-zealand-curriculum.md

 ---
+grand_parent: 'Types of curriculum goals '
+great_grand_parent: 'Important learning and teaching events '
+great_great_grand_parent: 'Welcome to Teacher Education''s Core Knowledge and Skills.'
+has_children: false
 layout: default
-title: "Features of the New Zealand curriculum
-"
 nav_order: 2
-has_children: false
+parent: 'What is curriculum? '
+title: 'Features of the New Zealand curriculum '
 ---
 # Features of the New Zealand curriculum